FlawlessPT/yellow-project/README.md

 This command will configure **supabase.configs.ts** files needed in both projects to integrate with supabase.

 Now link your remote supabase project with your repository by doing:

+**The commands below should not be used directly, but only through pipelines or in local environments.
+Pipelines are configured to update supabase projects when there is new database migrations.**

 ```sh
 npx supabase link --project-ref <project-id>